-Adam Lambert & Queen Will Perform At The 2019 Oscars, So Prepare To Get Rocked
+Adam Lambert Will Perform With Queen At The Oscars, So Prepare To Get Rocked

 The Oscars have gone from trying to cut down on musical performances to adding extra ones.
 In trying to cut down on time for the show to keep broadcaster ABC happy, the Academy of Motion Picture Arts and Sciences (henceforth AMPAS) said it would cut performances from most of the nominees for Best Original Song.
 After being forced to backtrack, they're now adding a non-nominee to the lineup.
 Adam Lambert and Queen will perform at the 2019 Oscars from the hit biopic Bohemian Rhapsody,